 Prognosis is very poor where renal failure occurs.

-Genetic counselling and preconception genotyping of family members may be worthwhile.
+- Genetic counselling and pre-conception genotyping of family members may be worthwhile if the genetic mutation has been identified in a family member.

 Further reading & references